-Whether you are a beginner or IP pro, you can check out everything instant pot here.
+Whether you are a beginner or an Instant Pot pro, you can check out everything instant pot here.

-I am just going to say upfront that I really like some chicken and noodles in my chicken noodle soup!
-Sometimes I get it and it’s mostly broth.
-I like it hearty.
+I am just going to say upfront that I really like a hearty soup!
+This recipe does not fall short on shredded chicken or egg noodles, and it’s packed with veggies such as carrots, celery, and onions.
 So this recipe is hearty!
 Don’t worry, you won’t be sorry!

 How to make Instant Pot Chicken Noodle Soup